tw4l/brunnhilde/README.md

 * [Siegfried](http://www.itforarchivists.com/siegfried): Brunnhilde is now compatible with all version of Siegfried, including 1.6.1.
 It does not yet have support for MIME-Info or FDD signatures: for Brunnhilde to work, Siegfried must be using the PRONOM signature file only.
 If you have been using MIME-Info or FDD signatures as a replacement for or alongside PRONOM with Siegfried 1.5/1.6 on your machine, entering "roy build" in the terminal should return you to Siegfried's default PRONOM-only identification mode and allow Brunnhilde to work properly.
 * tree: Installed by default in most Linux distros.
 On OS X, install using [Homebrew](http://brewformulas.org/tree).
 If tree is not installed on your machine, a blank tree.txt file will be created instead.
 * [Bulk_Extractor](https://github.com/simsong/bulk_extractor): Can be built on Linux and OS X from source distribution found [here](https://github.com/simsong/bulk_extractor) or installed using [Homebrew](http://brewformulas.org/BulkExtractor).
 * [ClamAV](https://www.clamav.net): Brunnhilde checks for viruses using ClamAV, which can be built from the source distribution found at [clamav.net](http://clamav.net) or using [Homebrew](http://brewformulas.org/Clamav).
+This is already installed in Bitcurator.

 #### To process disk images
 * [SleuthKit](http://www.sleuthkit.org/): Installed by default in Bitcurator.
 On OS X, can be installed using Homebrew with "brew install sleuthkit".